 A closing is the end of the long and tiring process of buying a house.
 It refers to the day you close the deal on a piece of real estate and on the mortgage to buy that real estate.
 It is the final transfer of money and keys.

 It is important to hire a real estate attorney to guide you through the closing process as you deal with certain documents that can be very complicated.
+If you are interested in buying a house, you might be interested in looking at something like Compare Conveyancing Quotes as it is a good way of seeing what options are out there for you.
 Below is a list of some but not all of the closing documents you may deal with during a closing:

 - HUD Form 1 or Disclosure/Settlement Statement.
 This is one to read carefully.